What to Do When Someone Dies | NAFD Funeral Directory

 You do not need to wait until the death is registered before contacting a funeral director.
 Most families contact a funeral director as soon as practical after the death is confirmed.
 The funeral director will:

 When choosing a funeral director, look for a member of the National Association of Funeral Directors (NAFD).
-NAFD members are bound by a strict Code of Practice and are independently inspected, giving families the assurance that they are dealing with a reputable professional.
-Find an NAFD funeral director near you.
+NAFD members are bound by a strict Code of Practice and are independently inspected, giving families the assurance that they are dealing with a reputable professional. /find-a-funeral-director/.
+You can also use our /funeral-cost-calculator/ to get a clearer idea of likely costs in your area before your first conversation.

 According to the NAFD, you have the right to receive a clear itemised price list before agreeing to any services.
 Do not feel pressured to make decisions immediately — a good funeral director will give you time and space to decide.